Please note that this program is no longer accepting applications

 2. Final Results and Claim Report

-A final report, including progress, proof of expenditures, financial attestation, and a request for reimbursement, will be required at the end of the project.
-Forty-five days prior to the scheduled completion date, the applicant and project partners (disruptor and receptors) will receive an email notification of the project end date from the AccessOCE system, with a link to the Final Progress and Claim Report should the applicant and/or project partner wish to begin entering data.
+A final report, including progress, proof of expenditures, financial attestation, and a request for reimbursement, will be required from both the applicant and project partners (start-up/scale-up and FIs) at the end of the project.
+Forty-five days prior to the scheduled completion date, the applicant and project partners will receive an email notification of the project end date from the AccessOCE system, with a link to the Final Progress and Claim Report should the applicant and/or project partner wish to begin entering data.

-- Applicants are required to report on project milestones, success stories, deviations, financials, and commercialization + economic outputs.
+- Applicants are required to report on project milestones, success stories, deviations, financial expenditures and contributions, and commercialization and economic outputs.

-- Receptors are required to report on commercialization + economic outputs.
+- FIs are required to report on financial contributions, commercialization and economic outputs.

 - On the scheduled project completion date, both the applicant and project partner will receive another notification and a link to complete the Final Project Progress and Claim Report from OCE’s AccessOCE system.